Listening, Speaking, Negotiating

 We began with a question: ‘What does the North Sea do?’
 The aim of the Embassy is to listen to the sea as closely as possible.
-Research teams consisting of artists, scientists, authors, marine biologists and policy makers listened to the sea during four projects: ‘A Voice for the Eel’, ‘Underwater Noise’, ‘Future of the Delta’ and ‘The Underwater World of Offshore Wind Farms’.
+Research teams consisting of artists, scientists, authors, marine biologists and policy makers listened to the sea during four projects: A Voice for the Eel, Underwater Noise, Future of the Delta and Offshore Wind Farms.

-Using the listening techniques developed in Phase 1, the North Sea can now be seen, heard, felt, smelled and tasted in a new form of political activism.
+Using the listening techniques developed in phase 1, the North Sea can now be seen, heard, felt, smelled and tasted in a new form of political activism.
 In this phase, the focus shifts to representing the North Sea and increasing its presence in politics and society.

 After the speaking phase, the Embassy will commit to diplomatic means of bringing about a more North Sea–inclusive democracy.
 An important part of this phase involves implementing newly gained insights into the current web of human laws, interests and regulations.